HeresJohnny5/100-days-of-code/log.md

 ### Day 1: October 12, 2019
 **Today’s Progress**:
+- I completed *Section 6: Introducing State* in Colt Steele's *The Modern React Bootcamp*.
--
+	- Concepts Learned:
+		- How to initialize, set and change state without mutating data.

 ---

 ### Day 2: October 13, 2019
 **Today’s Progress**:
 - Renforcing what I've learned thus far in Colt Steele's *The Modern React Bootcamp* I was able to wrap my [Pokedex game](https://github.com/HeresJohnny5/pokedex).
-__Concepts Learned__:
+	- Concepts Learned:
 		- JSX
 		- React Props
 		- Using CSS to style React Components

 - I was able to update my [LinkedIn](https://www.linkedin.com/in/johnerickson5/), Glassdoor and network with several new Developers and User Experience Designers.